WPD and Sedgwick County Juvenile Services collaboration: Juvenile Intervention Unit

 In a news release, WPD said this newly created unit consists of a WPD sergeant, two WPD detectives, and two juvenile intervention officers.
 Youth who offend at a young age are more likely to become chronic and violent offenders as they age, and the best opportunity to intervene is as early as possible.

-Because the first contact is often the police, we are in a position to be the most helpful.
+WPD said because the first contact is often the police, they are in a position to be the most helpful.
 JIU staff will coordinate with child welfare groups, schools, treatment providers, and youth organizations to more effectively help Wichita’s youth.
 The focus of this specialized team is to proactively address youth involved in gangs and illegal behavior.

 The team will use established practices such as focused deterrence, diversion, and restorative justice to keep youth out of the criminal justice system and onto positive paths by increasing their access to service providers in our community.